Lamellar ichthyosis, the skin condition that causes constant skin shedding

 Lamellar ichthyosis is a rare genetic condition that affects the skin.
 Read about this autosomal recessive disorder is evident at birth and present throughout life.

-After shedding of the membrane, skin with generalised scaling and variable redness would be revealed.
+After shedding the membrane, skin with generalized scaling and variable redness would be revealed.
 Typically, the scaling makes the skin look like that of a fish, but in some cases, it would appear fine or smooth (platelike).

 Causes of lamellar ichthyosis

-Mutations in the TGM1 gene cause about 90 per cent of cases of lamellar ichthyosis.
-The TGM1 gene is the gene that provides instruction for making the enzyme transglutaminase 1.
+Mutations in the TGM1 gene cause about 90 percent of cases of lamellar ichthyosis.
+The TGM1 gene is the gene that provides instructions for making the enzyme transglutaminase 1.

 Transglutaminase is found in cells of the epidermis.
 It is involved in forming the cell envelope (a structure surrounding skin cells and helping to form a protective barrier between the body and the external environment).

-There are also a few cases where lamellar ichthyosis would be caused by mutation of some other genes aside from the TGM1 gene.
+There are also a few cases where lamellar ichthyosis would be caused by mutations of some other genes aside from the TGM1 gene.

 It is generally inherited as an autosomal recessive disorder.
 This means to develop this disease, both parents must pass one abnormal copy of the disease gene to the baby.